 The main motive of traditional investing is to get higher returns and generally to beat the market.

-Here, the individuals compare their returns with the index such as Sensex or nifty in order to find whether their personal investments are over or underperforming.
+Here, the individuals compare their returns with the index such as Sensex or Nifty in order to find whether their personal investments are over or underperforming.

-On the other hand, goal-based investing redefines the success based on the individual’s goals and needs, rather than whether they beat the market or not.
+On the other hand, goal-based investing redefines success based on the individual’s goals and needs, rather than whether they beat the market or not.
 This strategy tries to shift traditional investing to a personal financial goal approach and helps to invest based on needs and risk tolerance.

 The problem with traditional investing is that they do not focus on the individual’s needs.
 In such a scenario, no matter, how good are the returns, if the individuals are not reaching your final goal, then the returns might not be good enough for the individuals.
 After all, investing is a long-term activity and NOT a phenomenon of beating the market for a year or two.

 Goal-based investment allocates the funds depending on the individuals’ situation and aims.
 For example- if your goal is retirement, then you might choose a conservative strategy with a majority of investments in debt funds.
-On the other hand, if your goal is to build a corpus for your children’s marriage, you might choose an aggressive strategy with 50% investment is equity and rest 50% in debt.
+On the other hand, if your goal is to build a corpus for your children’s marriage, you might choose an aggressive strategy with 50% investment in equity and the rest 50% in debt.